dangnguyenquang/Splitly-fe/.github/ISSUE_TEMPLATE/05-refactor-request.md

 ---
-name: '🚀➕ Refactor Request'
+name: "🚀➕ Refactor Request"
-about: 'Suggest an refactor for this project.
-Improve an existing feature'
+about: "Suggest an refactor for this project.
+Improve an existing feature"
-title: '[Refactor] '
+title: "[Refactor] "
-labels: ['refactor']
+labels: ["refactor"]
 assignees:
 ---